kapilsh/reuters_api/README.md

 for symbols
 - [x]  Functions to read raw market data file, quotes and trades
 - [x]  Functions to clean quotes and trades data
-- [ ]  `Symbol` API to load market data for a particular symbol, and merge quotes and trades data
+- [x]  `Symbol` API to load market data for a particular symbol, and merge quotes and trades data
+- [ ] Comprehensive documentation
 -------------------------

 ### Command Line Tools